rohanor/evecacheparser/EveCacheParser/readme.txt

 	Use to explicitely exclude methods of cached files.
 	You can either set them all at once or one by one, internally they get accumulated.
-	Note: A list of available methods can be found at the appendix section. e.g.
+	Note: A list of available methods can be found at http://wiki.eve-id.net/Cache_Resources e.g.
 		Parser.SetExcludeMethodsFilter("GetOrders", "GetBookmarks");
 	or